-Dutch cellist Jobine Siekman is quickly building her career as an exceptional chamber musician and soloist.
-She has won prizes both as a soloist (National Cello Competition of Cellobiennale Amsterdam 2016) and with the Alkyona Quartet and the Chloé Trio.
-For the 2019-2020 academic year she has been awarded the Mills Williams Junior Fellowship supported by the Royal College of Music in London.
-Previously she completed a Bachelor degree there with first class Honours with professor Melissa Phelps and last July she obtained a Masters of Performance diploma with professor Richard Lester.
-BBC 3 broadcasted her performance of Webern’s 2 pieces for cello and piano in 2018.
-Jobine was awarded second prize in the Young Music Talent of the Year Competition (2011) and the Anna Shuttleworth Prize in the RCM cello competition (2016).
-In 2017 she played the second Bach Suite at Wigmore Hall as part of the RCM String Showcase concert.
-Last October she appeared as soloist with the Simon Bolivar Orchestra in the cello concerto of Schumann under baton of Jesus Uzcategui.
-Previously she has also performed the Shostakovich, Haydn, Saint-Saëns cello concertos.
+Dutch cellist Jobine Siekman, ‘Rising Star’ artist in the Dec-2020 issue of the BBC Music Magazine, is quickly building her career as an exceptional chamber musician and soloist.
+She was a prize winner at the Cellobiennale Amsterdam Competition 2016 and with ensembles like the Alkyona Quartet and the Chloé Trio.
+In 2019 she was awarded the Mills Williams Junior Fellowship supported by the Royal College of Music in London.
+Previously she completed a Bachelor degree there with first class Honours with professor Melissa Phelps and she obtained a Masters of Performance diploma with professor Richard Lester.

 She attended the Young Talent Class at the Royal Conservatory in The Hague from the age of 12, where she studied with Lucia Swarts and Dmitri Ferschtman.
-In 2013 Jobine studied for one year with Harro Ruijsenaars in the Gothenburg Academy of Music and Drama.
-She has also received lessons from Gary Hoffman, Johannes Goritzki, Frans Helmerson, Torleif Thedeen, Raphael Wallfisch and Anner Bylsma.
-The Amsterdam Concertgebouw invited her to have a masterclass with Jean-Guihen Queyras.
-She has also participated in the Amsterdam Cellobiennale masterclasses, Holland Music Sessions, the Kronberg Academy cello masterclasses and Ticino Musica Festival.
+Jobine has also received lessons from Harro Ruijsenaars, Gary Hoffman, Johannes Goritzki, Frans Helmerson, Torleif Thedeen, Raphael Wallfisch and Anner Bylsma and Jean-Guihen Queyras.
+She has participated in the Schleswig Holstein Masterclasses, Holland Music Sessions, the Kronberg Academy cello masterclasses and Ticino Musica Festival.